Pabau GO app

 Nookal

-Nookal is a practice management platform built specifically for allied health professionals, including osteopaths, physiotherapists, chiropractors, and psychologists, designed to support practices of all sizes.
+Nookal is a practice management platform built for allied health professionals, including osteopaths, physiotherapists, chiropractors, and psychologists.
+It is designed to support practices of every size.

 Key features

-• Multi-location scheduling: Manage bookings, staff, and rooms across multiple sites from one calendar view, with the ability to toggle between locations easily.
+• Multi-location scheduling: Manage bookings, staff, and rooms across sites from one calendar view, switching between locations in a click.

-• Clinical notes & templates: Customisable note templates for osteopathic assessments, treatment plans, and progress documentation, stored securely in each patient’s record.
+• Clinical notes and templates: Customizable note templates for osteopathic assessments, treatment plans, and progress documentation, stored in each patient’s record.

 • Automated reminders: SMS and email notifications sent automatically before appointments to reduce no-shows and last-minute cancellations.